What is public transit?

 What will the Transit Plan do?

-The project team will use feedback gathered through surveys, socially distanced in-person events, and Engagement Ambassador outreach to create a preferred transit scenario that shows specific projects and improvements.
+The project team used feedback gathered through surveys, socially distanced in-person events, and Engagement Ambassador outreach to create a preferred transit scenario that shows specific projects and improvements.
 Three governing bodies, the Durham County Board of Commissioners, the Durham-Chapel Hill-Carrboro Metropolitan Planning Organization (DCHC MPO) Board, and the GoTriangle Board of Trustees, will vote to approve the final plan.

 Transit Plan Background